 What is EtG?

 EtG (ethyl glucoronide), also known as alcohol metabolite, is the metabolic by-product of alcohol.
 Whenever a person drinks alcohol, their body makes this chemical, which is detectable in urine up to 80 hours after a person’s last drink.
-Monitoring a patient’s alcohol metabolite levels lets you know if your client or patient has been drinking recently.
+Monitoring a donor/patient’s alcohol metabolite levels lets you know if he or she has been drinking recently.